InfantEdward/realtime-agent/README.md

 ## Customizing the Agent's Instructions

-The instructions given to the agent can be customized by passing them when initializing the agent with the `system_prompt` variable.
-In the current setup, this is defined as `INSTRUCTIONS` in the `main.py` file.
+The instructions given to the agent can be customized by modifying the `INSTRUCTIONS` variable in the `app/config.py` file.